-The blocks were terminated locally and the sandstone was quarried 28 miles (45 km) away close Fatehpur Sikri.
-The white marble was brought 250 miles (400 km) from quarries having a place with Raja Jai Singh in Makrana, Rajasthan.
-The Jasper was sourced from the Punjab and the Jade and precious stone from China.
+The blocks were sourced locally and the sandstone was dug up from a place that was 28 miles (45 km) away, closer to Fatehpur Sikri.
+The white marble was brought 400 km from quarries in Makrana, Rajasthan, which was owned by Raja Jai Singh.
+Jasper was obtained from Punjab and the Jade and precious stone from China.
 The turquoise was from Tibet and the Lapis lazuli from Afghanistan, while the sapphire originated from Sri Lanka and the carnelian from Arabia.
-On the whole, 28 sorts of precious and semi-precious stones were decorated into the white marble.
+On the whole, 28 different types of precious and semi-precious stones decorated the Taj.
 Jean-Baptiste Tavernier records that the framework and focusing for the curves was developed completely in block.
 Legend says that the head offered these framework blocks to any individual who might expel them and that toward the end of the development they were evacuated inside a week.
-Current researchers debate this and think of it as considerably more likely that the framework was made of bamboo and materials were hoisted by method for timber inclines
+Current researchers debate this and think of it as considerably more likely that the framework was made of bamboo and materials were hoisted by method for timber inclines.

 Expense evaluated for the construction of the Taj Complex